cheminfo/generator-cheminfo/README.md

 - **Your package description**: A description to show in [NPM](https://docs.npmjs.com/files/package.json#description-1)
 - **Your package version**: The package version.
 The default value is `0.0.1`
 - **Do you want to install coverage tool?**: Add the coveralls badge and scripts.
 The default value is `false`
-- **Do you want to create a Runkit file example?**: Add the example displayed in NPM.
-The default value is `false`
 - **Run NPM install?**: Run `npm install` after the template generation

 When the generator finish there will be the following files: